About this Product: Red Tide Respiratory Forecast

 Gulf Coast residents and visitors who want to know if the beach they are planning to visit is being impacted by Florida red tide.
 Resource managers and researchers will also find this information helpful.

-The Experimental Red Tide Forecast is provided in three-hour increments projected out over a 24-hour period and includes other details like wind speed and direction.
+The Red Tide Respiratory Forecast is provided in three-hour increments projected out over a 24-hour period and includes other details like wind speed and direction.
 It lists the risk level as:

 - Absent/Very low: Meaning there is a low risk of irritation among most beachgoers but that people with lung disease should leave the area if they begin feeling impacts.